symbol/symbol-docs/source/guides/account/reading-transactions-from-an-account.rst

     :nocomments:

 ####################################
-Receiving transactions of an account
+Reading transactions from an account
 ####################################

 Get the list of :doc:`transactions <../../concepts/transaction>` where an :doc:`account <../../concepts/account>` is involved.